Best Call-to-Action Words for an Email Sign Up Button to Increase Conversions

 Back in 2012, Copyblogger named the following 5 words as some of the most powerful in the English language:

-- You
+• You

-- Free
+• Free

-- Because
+• Because

-- Instantly
+• Instantly

-- New
+• New

-You’ll see the words from both lists pop up among the best call to action word examples below.
+You’ll see the words from both lists pop up among the best call-to-action word examples below.

-What’s in it for your reader?
+3. Think of what’s in it for your subscriber

 Power words are great, but they don’t tell the whole story — they should show a benefit for the reader.